girone/udacity-enron-fraud-project/report.md

 | 34.| 0.00911576467536 | other | discarded |
 | 35.| 0.00113575916967 | relative_expenses | discarded |

+Besides Recursive Feature Elimination, I also experimented with SelectKBest and SelectPercentile (which do basically the same thing, which is selecting a subset of features of a certain size).
+Both did not perform well with initial guesses, so instead of spending to on a grid search, I used the automated RFECV right away.

+What I did not understand completely is that the feature selection always has some randomness in its behavior.
+Even with a fixed `SEED`, the selected features would differ from time to time.
+I spent some time debugging the code, but could not find an explanation for this behavior.

 Principal component analysis PCA can help to reduce the dimensionality of classification problems, which speeds up training and prediction times of classificators.
 For some classification algorithms, it also improves the quality of the results.
 The `poi_id.py` has the option `--perform-PCA` which will transform the selected features and keep only the 75% with highest variance.
 However, in the present task I could not observe any improvements that would justify the increased preprocessing time.

 I would have liked to further the parameters by more elaborate email features.
 For example, finding the words with highest tf.idf scores among all emails and compare the top 100 words between persons sounds very promising.
 Another approach would be to look for words with high tf.idf from POIs and then take each word's score directly as new feature.
 To do that, I would need to come up with a metric to compare these sets of words and incorporate them into the otherwise univariate features.
 Unfortunately this goes beyond my time frame.